mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } MLSCiphertext;
 ~~~~~

-The remainder of this section describe how to compute the signature of
+The remainder of this section describes how to compute the signature of
 an MLSPlaintext object and how to convert it to an MLSCiphertext object.
 The overall process is as follows: